I'm working hard to make this case study responsive for smaller screens right now! Hang in tight :)

 Traditional user retention metrics don’t apply

-This understanding led us to question:
+This understanding led us to ask:

 Solution